alberto-lazari/masters-thesis/chapters/conclusion.typ

 An alternative solution that could be explored is to explore the approach proposed in @services_reimplementation, by trying to reinstantiate system services within the virtual framework.
-The limitations of this approach still remain to be verified, and it is essential to determine whether the limitations and complexity are truly as significant as it appears.
+The limitations and complexity of this approach still remain to be verified, and it is essential to determine whether they truly are as significant as it appears.
 If these challenges can be overcome with further implementation, this approach would enable direct interception of system-level operations, providing a potential way to overcome many of the limitations of the current virtual model.